High-Span Managers Are the High-Touch Networkers

 OrgScope shows relative span by diameter of red disk

-In our pilot analysis, we expected a normal curve in the plot of manager span, which would indicate the presumptive random nature of hierarchical organization in large scales
+In our pilot analysis, we expected a normal curve in the plot of leader span, which would indicate the presumptive random nature of hierarchical organization in large scales

-Instead our plots of real data looked more like an exponential curve, a few managers with many links (reports) and many managers with only a few reports
+Instead our plots of real data looked more like an exponential curve, a few leaders with many links (reports) and many leaders with only a few reports